slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If you can’t advertise yourself, what hope have you being able to advertise anything else."
 -- David Ogilvy*

-> *"If you make people think they're thinking, they'll love you.
-If you really make them think, they'll hate you."
+> *"If you make people think they’re thinking, they’ll love you.
+If you really make them think, they’ll hate you."
 -- Don Marquis*

 > *"Nobody reads advertising.
 People read what interests them, and sometimes it’s an ad."